 Have you ever been looking for something but didn’t know where to find it?
 If that something is online, then your search is over (or just about to begin).
 The following are 40 advanced and alternative search engines that you can use to find just about anything on the Internet.

 Use them to follow discussions about your industry, monitor your online reputation, and much more!

-To start off our search adventure, let’s look at some general search engines beyond the top three.
+To start off our search adventure, let’s look at some general search engines beyond the top three — Google, Bing, and Baidu.

 Concerned about online privacy?
-DuckDuckGo prides themselves as being the search engine that does not track or personalize your searches and results.
+DuckDuckGo prides itself on being the search engine that does not track or personalize your searches and results.
 They even offer handy visual guides on Google tracking and filter bubbling.
-And if you’re an iOS user, you can set DuckDuckGo to be the default search engine in Safari.
-It’s also an option for Safari on MacOS.

 Looking for a search engine based on computation and metrics?
 Try WolframAlpha.
 It will give you website data, historical information by date, unit conversions, stock data, sports statistics, and more.
 You can see examples by topic to learn more.